 I saw a clock on Thistlewood Farms (a blog and blogger that I love).
 I’ve always wanted to make something like it because my husband loves bikes.
 It is made from a bicycle wheel.
 I have lots of bicycle-art in my home because my husband blogs about cycling and he loves to ride.

 Here’s my version of a bicycle wheel clock.
 I hope you like it.
-Be sure to check out all of the other craft ideas in this weeks Craft Hop at the bottom of this post

 To make a bicycle clock you need these supplies.